Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, some student loan borrowers got much-needed help with their debt.

 If you work for a government agency or non-profit organization, make sure you follow the requirements for Public Service Loan Forgiveness and maintain your status as a full-time employee, if possible.
 Even though your loan payments are suspended, the CARES Act specifies that the suspended payments count as PSLF-qualifying payments.

 Without having to pay a dime toward your loans, you’ll get credit toward the 120 payments required for loan forgiveness as long as a qualifying employer employs you at the time.

 Find out how much you can save with these top lenders

 The coronavirus pandemic highlighted just how important an emergency fund is.
 Even if you had a healthy safety net, the past few months may have depleted your savings account.
 You can use this time to bolster it back up to give yourself a cushion.

-If you started to tuck away your usual student loan payment in September, you could build up a sizable savings account by the end of the year.
-If your payment were $393 per month — the average student loan payment — you’d save $1,572 by the end of December.
+If you started to tuck away your usual student loan payment each month, you could build up a sizable savings account by the end of the January.

 5. Pay down high interest debt